Postage stamps and postal history of Canada: British control

 The British captured Montreal in 1760, and shortly thereafter established a military postal system that handled letters between Quebec and Montreal, and from Montreal to Albany, New York.

 The peace treaty of 1763 inaugurated the development of a civilian post.
 The Postmasters General of the American colonies, Benjamin Franklin and William Foxcroft surveyed a route between New York and Quebec, and contracted Quebec-Montreal mail to a Hugh Finlay, who provided a weekly service at 8d per letter.
 Mail to New York took two weeks and cost about a shilling.
 The service was quite successful, the Quebec-Montreal route increasing to twice a week, and eventually branching out to include Skenesborough.

 The American Revolutionary War disrupted mail to New York, and also showed the weakness in not having an all-British route to Halifax, Nova Scotia.
 In 1787 a complicated route was set up through Riviere du Loup, Fredericton, Digby, and Annapolis.
 Upper Canada had its own semi-monthly route through Kingston, Niagara, Detroit, and as far as Michilimackinac on Lake Huron.

 Finlay was succeeded in 1800 by George Heriot, then in 1816 Daniel Sutherland took over as Postmaster General.
 By this time dozens of post offices were being opened.
 1816 was also when the postal services of Prince Edward Island and Nova Scotia were separated, and not rejoined until 1868.

 Postmarks had been in use since 1764, Finlay having been introduced to them by Franklin.
 The earliest markings were town names in a straight line.
 As is typical of the period, the postal service introduced ever-more-complicated systems of rates for mail, depending on destination and distance.
 In 1840 Rowland Hill proposed a uniform rate for Great Britain that could be prepaid by postage stamps, and on May 25, 1849, the Legislative Assembly of Canada resolved to adopt the use of stamps in the Province of Canada.

 Colonial Governments

-The colonies co-operated in the local control of the postal system after they assumed the administration from the General Post office in London in 1851, but each colony issued its own stamps until it joined the confederation.
-All colonies ceased issuing postage stamps after joining the confederation.
+The colonies co-operated in the local control of the postal system after they assumed the administration from the General Post office in London in 1851, but each colony issued its own stamps until it joined Confederation.
+All colonies ceased issuing postage stamps after confederation.